-Dressage – in the event of equality, the Champion will be the horse with the highest aggregate percentage at that level, in the event of a further tie, the horse with the highest percentage in the higher competition at that level will be deemed the Champion
+Dressage – in the event of equality, the Champion will be obtained by following the National Dressage rules.

 Show Horse – In the event of equality of points in the Championship, Phase 2 Rider will be used to split ties.
 If there is still equality, Phase 3 Ridden and then Phase 1 Led will be used.
 There can be NO equal placing’s in Championship results.